 Late Policy: Late assignments will not be accepted as we intend to post solutions the next morning.
 You can use your dropped grades to cover for up to two late assignments.
-Also, be
+Also, be mindful that sometimes it's ok to submit partial results if you weren't able to fully finish your assignment, don't miss the deadline because of last minute work.

 Regrade Policy: If, after reviewing the solutions and your answer, you still believe a portion of your homework was graded in error, you may request a regrade, via Gradescope, NOT through email.
 One of the staff will consider your request and adjust your grade if appropriate.
 Note that when we regrade a problem, your score may go up or down.
-Regrade requests can be submitted up to one week (7 days) after grades for a given assignment have been posted.
+Regrade requests can be submitted up to one week (7 days) after grades for that assignment have been posted.